kensnyder/bunshine/README.md

 // ❌ Incorrect use of next
 app.get('/hello', (c: Context, next: NextFunction) => {
-  const resp = next();
+  // wait for other handlers to return a response const resp = next();
   // do stuff with response
 });

 // ✅ Correct use of next
 app.get('/hello', async (c: Context, next: NextFunction) => {
-  const resp = await next();
+  // wait for other handlers to return a response const resp = await next();
   // do stuff with response
 });